Reviews You Can Rely On

 The Best Walking Shoes for 2024

-The Hoka Clifton 9 is our favorite walking shoe for men and women.
-The Clifton is equipped with plush sole and gentle rocker that kept us comfortable and moving forward.
+After over 1000 hours of testing, our experts agree the Hoka Clifton 9 is our favorite walking shoe for men and women.
+The Clifton has a plush sole and gentle rocker that kept us comfortable and moving forward.

 The Brooks Divide 4 is our favorite budget-friendly walking shoe.
-The Divide 4 has a rigid neutral platform that kept our foot stable within the shoe without causing any discomfort.
+The Divide 4 has a rigid neutral platform that keeps your foot stable within the shoe without causing any discomfort.

 Best Overall Walking Shoe for Men and Women